georgefrent/georgefrent/README.md

 Hello there :)

-I'm George, a 2nd year computer science student.
+I'm George, a 3rd year electronics and telecommunications student, eager to learn computer science.

 Thanks for stopping by!